YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 By default GDE uses NOASYNCIO.
 On segments with an access method of MM, YottaDB ignores this setting.

-**-[NO]ENcryption**

-Specifies whether or not the database file for a segment is flagged for encryption.
-Note that MUPIP CREATE acquires an encryption key for this file and puts a cryptographic hash of the key in the database file header.

 **-BL[OCK_SIZE]=size**

 Specifies the size, in bytes, of each database block in the file system.
 The BLOCK_SIZE must be a multiple of 512.
 If the BLOCK_SIZE is not a multiple of 512, GDE rounds up the BLOCK_SIZE to the next highest multiple of 512 and issues a warning message.